nodemailer/wildduck/README.md

 ![](https://cldup.com/qlZnwOz0na.jpg)

-Wild Duck is an IMAP server built with Node.js, MongoDB and Redis.
-Node.js runs the application, MongoDB is used as the mail store and Redis is used for ephemeral actions like publish/subscribe and caching.
+Wild Duck is a distributed IMAP server built with Node.js, MongoDB and Redis.
+Node.js runs the application, MongoDB is used as the mail store and Redis is used for ephemeral actions like publish/subscribe, locking and caching.

 > **NB!** Wild Duck is currently in **beta**.
 You should not use it in production.

 ## Goals of the Project

-1. Build a scalable IMAP server that uses clustered database instead of single machine file system as mail store
+1. Build a scalable and distributed IMAP server that uses clustered database instead of single machine file system as mail store
 2. Push notifications.
 Your application (eg. a webmail client) should be able to request changes (new and deleted messages, flag changes) to be pushed to client instead of using IMAP to fetch stuff from the server
 3. Provide Gmail-like features like pushing sent messages automatically to Sent Mail folder or notifying about messages moved to Junk folder so these could be marked as spam